ksteflovic/smooth-count-up/README.md

 ![Ukazka](/img/countup.gif)

 A simple animated text with number that counts up, slowing down at the end.
+At the same time, the container changes its bottom color from red to green to indicate the status *(optional function)*.

 **Responsive design:**
 - Pure CSS